NiravJoshi33/seedpay/PROTOCOL.md

    - `protocol` MUST equal `"seedpay"` and `version` MUST match a version the Seeder supports.
    - **Session Binding**: The Seeder computes `expected_hash = SHA-256(Session_UUID)` using the Session_UUID derived during ECDH key exchange (Section 3.2.1).
    - The `session_hash` field in the memo MUST equal `expected_hash`.
-   - This proves the payment is bound to THIS specific connection without revealing peer_id or IP information.
+   - This proves the channel is bound to THIS specific connection without revealing peer_id or IP information.

 5. **Freshness / replay protection**

-   - The Seeder MUST ensure the transaction is recent: `nonce` or the transaction's block time MUST be within an acceptable window (e.g. 5–10 minutes) to prevent reuse of old payments.
+   - The Seeder MUST ensure the channel opening is recent: `nonce` or the transaction's block time MUST be within an acceptable window (e.g. 5–10 minutes) to prevent reuse of old channels.
-   - The Seeder MUST maintain a set of already-consumed transaction signatures and reject any payment proof that references a previously accepted `tx_signature`.
+   - The Seeder MUST maintain a set of already-used channel identifiers and reject any channel that has already been used for a session.

 6. **Error-free execution**
    - The transaction's metadata MUST indicate success; any failed or reverted transaction MUST be treated as invalid.

-If any validation step fails, the Seeder MUST reject the payment.
+If any validation step fails, the Seeder MUST reject the channel.

 #### 3.3.3 Seeder Response